-London’s Richmond Park Is Dumping Ground For Exotic Pets Like Tarantulas
+London’s Richmond Park Is Dumping Ground For Exotic Pets, Like Tarantulas

 — Daily Mail U.K. (@DailyMailUK) July 28, 2019

-Rangers recall finding an abandoned goat once in the park which was later used as evidence to prosecute the former owner for animal cruelty.
-Former Royal Parks gamekeeper John Bartram in his memoirs kept a tally of some of the stranger finds, including two chinchillas, a six-foot American corn snake, a black gerbil, a tarantula, and the goat which was on the verge of starvation.
+Rangers recall finding an abandoned goat once in the park, which was later used as evidence to prosecute the former owner for animal cruelty.
+Former royal parks gamekeeper John Bartram, in his memoirs, kept a tally of some of the stranger finds, including two chinchillas, a six-foot American corn snake, a black gerbil, a tarantula, and the goat, which was on the verge of starvation.

 Bartram explained in his memoirs that many people believe they are doing their pets a favor by setting them free in the park, but in actuality, they are condemning them to death.
 He laments that pets don’t know where to find sources of food or water, and they have no clue what predators lurk in the city park.

-Curtis warns that there are better options for rehoming a pet than turning them loose in the wild or even in a monitored park.
+Curtis warns that there are better options for re-homing a pet than turning them loose in the wild or even in a monitored park.

 “You should never release an animal into the wild.
 Domestic pets are unlikely to survive the winter.
 If someone has a pet they can’t take care off, they should contact a rescue or rehoming agency.”